 Exit Strategy has one simple goal: to help you figure out the best part of the subway to stand on when it comes to leaving your train.
 For example, if you’re trying to get off at a certain stop, the app will tell you which car to stand at for the most efficient trip possible.
 This kind of advice is the type of insight only seasoned New Yorkers would know, but now, it’s at your fingertips.
 In addition, this is rigorously tested to make sure that it works underground at all times.

-Most people don’t think of the humble Google Maps when it comes to a transit app in NYC.
-However, the simplicity and accessibility makes it a great option.
+No NYC transit app list would be complete without humble Google Maps.
+Not to be overlooked, the simplicity and accessibility makes it a great option.
 You can easily look at driving directions or mass transit routes for your next trip.
 Combine this with the ability to see local businesses and landmarks, and you can map out your entire trip in front of you.
 In addition, Google Earth images make it easy to get some visual support.
 In addition, for commuters, you also have the ability to look at any potential traffic or transit delays as soon as you turn on your phone.

 With Moovit, the tech behind the app is almost as big a story as the app itself.
 With the transit information its users provide, it’s creating a “smart transit suite” designed to help provide cities with more information to improve their public transit systems with surveys, visual data, and movement analysis.
 Every time you use it, you could be making NYC a more efficient place.